 Ensure your thermostat is set to "HEAT" and the fan is switched to "AUTO."
 If it was set to "ON," switching it back will stop the fan from running when the furnace isn't heating, eliminating the circulation of cool air.2.
 Inspect and Replace the Filter

-Locate your furnace filter.
-If it is gray and clogged with dust, replace it immediately.
-A fresh filter restores proper airflow, preventing overheating safety shutdowns.
+You should inspect your furnace filter immediately if your system blows cold air; if it is gray and clogged with dust, replace it.
+A fresh filter restores proper airflow, preventing overheating safety shutdowns and optimizing energy efficiency.

-Sometimes, a system just needs a reboot to clear minor electronic glitches.
+Sometimes, a furnace just needs a reboot to clear minor electronic glitches.

 - Turn the thermostat to "OFF."